wrongbyte/rust-paxos/README.md

 This is a kind of simplified version of Paxos, so for now it does not support multiple proposers and learners.
 It also implies that the algorithm will halt if there's no proposer os learner (which is, if their nodes die in the process).

+In this implementation, the proposer performs the roles of both the proposer and learner, being the "leader" of the round, as stated in the "Paxos made simple" paper:

+> The algorithm chooses a leader, which plays the roles of the distinguished proposer and the distinguished learner.

 ```mermaid
 sequenceDiagram
     participant Proposer